mhensler/puppet-system/README.md

 the documentation at http://docs.puppetlabs.com/references/latest/type.html for the parameters that can be passed to each of the resources.

-For augeasproviders types (sysctl) see http://forge.puppetlabs.com/domcleal/augeasproviders.
+For augeasproviders types (sysctl, sshd) see http://forge.puppetlabs.com/domcleal/augeasproviders.

 For limits see http://forge.puppetlabs.com/erwbgy/limits.